openziti/ziti-sdk-py/sample/flask-of-ziti/README.md

 ![ztaa-model-flazk.png](..%2F..%2Fimages%2Fztaa-model-flazk.png)

 ## Setup :wrench:
-Refer to the [Examples README]([README.md#python-sdk-for-openziti-examples](sample%2FREADME.md)) for details on setting up your network, service, and obtaining an identity file.
+Refer to the [examples README](../README.md) for details on setting up your network, service, and obtaining an identity file.

 ## Running the Example :arrow_forward: